Male Fertility Test: What It Measures, What the Results Mean, and What You Can Improve

 Obesity, which can cause unbalanced hormonal levels

-Frequent heat exposure, such as saunas and hot baths
+Frequent or prolonged heat exposure, such as saunas and hot tubs, may temporality impact semen quality

 Heavy alcohol use, which may impair testosterone production